frabas/DISPLACE_GUI/README.md

 Ecosphere 8( 2):e01696. [link to free copy](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.1696)

-## How to install
+## How to install DISPLACE and run a simulation

-Look at the Release section on the GitHub repository to download an installer for Windows.
+Look at the [Release section](https://github.com/frabas/DISPLACE_GUI/releases) on this GitHub repository to download an installer for Windows or packages for Unix and MacOSX. or alternatively, look at the [google drive for DISPLACE](https://drive.google.com/drive/folders/0ByuO_4j-1PxtfnZBblpQNmh2a2Z4SmpkRC16T1kwR0t1RWUyOVUxdHlEZzZwZWVpaVJac00) also hosting additional files

-[Example datasets] (https://displace-project.org/blog/download/) are also available (DISPLACE_input_xx)
+[DISPLACE Example datasets](https://displace-project.org/blog/download/) are available (DISPLACE_input_xx)

-or alternatively, look at the [google drive for DISPLACE](https://drive.google.com/drive/folders/0ByuO_4j-1PxtfnZBblpQNmh2a2Z4SmpkRC16T1kwR0t1RWUyOVUxdHlEZzZwZWVpaVJac00) also hosting additional files

-Run the graphical user interface for DISPLACE with displacegui
+Run the graphical user interface for DISPLACE with e.g. displacegui

-Quick start: Make sure your model objects is set to [0].
+Quick start fo running a DISPLACE simulation: Make sure your model objects is set to [0].
 If yes then in the main menu do a "File">"Load a Scenario Model" and choose a scenario file (a .dat file) you´ll find in the \simusspe folder of your DISPLACE dataset.

-## How to compile
+## How to compile from the code source

 [compiling with CMake (preferred)](docs/Building-cmake.md)